HanaOctavia/Book-Recommendations/README.md

 **Exploratory Variabel books**

-Tabel 1 menunjukan daftar variabel-variabel yang ada di dalam books.
-Tetapi yang kita gunakan hanya variabel ISBN, judul buku, dan penulis buku.
+Table 1 shows a list of the variables in the books.
+But what we use are only the variables ISBN, book title, and book author.
-Penjelasan variabel :
+Explanation of variables :
-- ISBN : nomor ISBN buku
+- ISBN : ISBN number of the book
-- BookTitle : merupakan data Judul Buku
+- BookTitle : is the book title data
-- BookAuthor : merupakan data penulis buku
+- BookAuthor : is the book author's data

 | Column            | Non-Null Count        | Dtype      |
 | ------------------|----------------------|----------|